 The photo is a true one and I only lightened it a tiny bit.
 The original looks almost identical to it.
 I think that somehow the lighting or the color of the table or the presentation made them look nicer than they do but please don’t expect your bean chips to look pretty.

-- Nutritional Yeast: If you don't like or don't use nutritional yeast, use 1 tsp each garlic powder and onion powder — See Easy Homemade Garlic Powder.
+- Nutritional Yeast: If you don’t like or don’t use nutritional yeast, use 1 tsp each garlic powder (buy it or make homemade garlic powder) and onion powder.

 Can't Stop Eating 'Em Crispy Green Bean Chips